Javi-RS/Cotton_Yield_Estimation/README.md

 # Cotton_Yield_Estimation

+This repository houses essential files and test images for running our web application designed to estimate cotton yield from aerial imagery.
+This work is a key part of the research paper titled "Cotton Yield Estimation From Aerial Imagery Using Machine Learning Approaches," published in the journal Frontiers in Plant Science.
+You can find the paper [here](https://doi.org/10.3389/fpls.2022.870181).

-This repository contains basic files and test images to run our web app for cotton yield estimation.
-The web app uses Flask and gunicorn to run a SVM pixel classifier to estimate cotton yield from 2D images.
-A Docker container image of the app is available in the repository javirodsan/yieldestimation:1.0 on Docker Hub.
-The image uses the Docker image taxfix/opencv-python (https://hub.docker.com/r/taxfix/opencv-python) as the base image.
-The additional required libraries to run the web app are installed automatically.
+Our web app utilizes Flask and gunicorn to operate an SVM pixel classifier, enabling accurate cotton yield estimation from 2D imagery.
+To streamline deployment, a Docker container image is available at [javirodsan/yieldestimation:latest](https://hub.docker.com/r/javirodsan/yieldestimation) on Docker Hub.
+This Docker image is based on ``python:3.8-slim-buster`` and ``OpenCV`` and automatically installs all required libraries for seamless execution of the web app.

 ## Running the container

 You can download the container image to your local machine by pulling it from the remote repository:

 ```
-docker pull javirodsan/yieldestimation:1.0
+docker pull javirodsan/yieldestimation:latest
 ```

 Or you can run it directly from the remote repository:

 ```
-docker run -ti -p 8080:8080 javirodsan/yieldestimation:1.0
+docker run -ti -p 8080:8080 javirodsan/yieldestimation:latest
 ```
 Note that this command also does a docker pull behind the scenes to download the image with latest tag.